 The Twitter (@goldieblox), Instagram (goldieblox), and Facebook (@GoldieBlox) accounts are all easy to find – they share the exact name of the company.
 And of course once you find them, the content you see matches the company ethos perfectly:

 There’s a reason people talk about “building” a brand instead of “making” a brand.
-Brand awareness takes time, patience, and lots of work.
+A proper brand strategy takes time, patience, and lots of work to execute.
 But you’ll be able to generate brand awareness over time by following the tips that we’ve gone over.
 So remember:

 Identify what makes you different